gellyrslls/tc-insights/README.md

 This project was developed to solve a real-world data aggregation and analysis challenge faced by the publication's Online Managers (OMs).
 It replaces a time-consuming manual workflow by providing a centralized dashboard to view performance data from both **Facebook** and **Instagram**.

-The application handles everything from fetching data via the Meta Graph API to scoring posts using a percentile-based algorithm and providing a UI for OMs to add their qualitative analysis, facilitating the creation of data-driven, bi-monthly reports.
+The application handles everything from fetching data via the Meta Graph API to scoring posts using a percentile-based algorithm and providing a UI for OMs to add their qualitative analysis, which facilitates the creation of data-driven, bi-monthly reports.

 ## Key Features